Preventing Canine Heatstroke: Important Tips for Dog Owners

 Consider alternative activities

-During hot weather, it's wise to explore alternative activities that can keep your dog entertained without exposing them to excessive heat.
-Indoor play sessions, mental stimulation, and training exercises can help keep your dog and engaged while staying cool.
+During hot weather, it's wise to explore alternative activities that can keep your dog entertained without exposing them to excessive heat. play sessions, , and training exercises can help keep your dog active and engaged while staying cool.
 Water activities, such as swimming or playing in a kiddie pool, are also excellent ways to beat the heat.
-Additionally, consider attending dog-friendly events or visiting shade-filled hiking trails during cooler times of the day.
+Additionally, consider attending dog-friendly events or visiting shade-filled hiking during cooler times of the day.

 Keeping Your Dog Hydrated